ao link

 “The issue is the materials: concrete, bricks, steel, glass.
 And that’s the bit that the government doesn’t seem to grasp.”

-A study in 2022 found that England would use up its entire carbon budget solely on housing alone if the 300,000 homes a year target was met.
 As an alternative Smith points to Scotland, where a high proportion of new build homes are timber frame, compared to a relatively small proportion in England.

 “Timber frame is fundamentally the cheapest and most efficient way, economically, as well as from a carbon point of view, to build homes,” says Brown.
 Major PLCs are turning to timber more, building timber-frame homes, which allow them to tick the modern methods of construction (MMC) box.